rdkcentral/rdkservices/docs/api/VoiceControlPlugin.md

 Sends a voice session with a transcription string to simulate a real voice session for QA.
 Example use cases for this API call include rack and automation testing.

 > This API is **deprecated** and may be removed in the future.
 It is no longer recommended for use in new implementations.
+[Refer this link for the new api](https://rdkcentral.github.io/rdkservices/#/api/VoiceControlPlugin?id=voicesessionrequest)

 ### Events